bio-ontology-research-group/KSA001/README.md

-# KSA001 - A personal, reference quality, fully annotated genome from a Saudi individual.
+# A personal, reference quality, fully annotated genome from a Saudi individual (KSA001)

 ## Assembly releases